 If you're someone who buys store-bought cakes, biscuits and slices, then a Thermomix will save you a huge amount of money!
 Making your own baked goods from scratch is one of the biggest money savers.. plus they'll taste far better too!

-Check out some of our most popular cakes and biscuit recipes:
+Check out some of our most popular cakes, slices and biscuits recipes:

-We used to buy dips from the supermarket each week.
+We used to buy dips from the supermarket every single week (at around $5 per dip!).
 But after buying a Thermomix, there's no way I would buy them again!
-It’s so quick, easy and cheap to make your own.

 How does your Thermomix save you money?